toni8810/floowEx/README.md

 In order for this API to work you need to bring up a MongoDB database.
 The easiest way to do this is use docker.

+This project also requires Java 10+ to compile

 <code>
 sudo docker run -p 27017:27017 --name test-mongo -d mongo
 </code>